Planning a long commute to work? Here’s how you know if it’s too far

 We can all be a tad too ambitious at the best of times, but sometimes we need to learn when something is completely unachievable.

-From wilds thoughts in the middle of a daydream to a conversation that leads to a challenge, I’m the first one to bite of more than I can chew when trying to pursue an idea.
+From wild thoughts in the middle of a daydream to a conversation leading to a challenge, I’m the first to bite off more than I can chew when trying to pursue an idea.

-When having a car costs a fair price to run and public transport can have crippling fees, it’s no wonder why more Americans are starting to commute to work by bike year on year.
+When having a car costs a fair price to run, and public transport can have crippling fees, it’s no wonder why more Americans are starting to commute to work by bike year after year.

-So, the biggest question that I am sure you’re wanting to find out is how far is too far to commute to work?
+So, the biggest question that I am sure you want to find out is how far is too far to commute to work?

 Well, here’s the good bit: